epccs/Gravimetric/Manager/manager/README.md

 (done) remvoe status bit 5 (report SBC power)
-(done) remove status bit 6 (report daynight state machine fail) (done) if manager resets application then clear enable_bm_callback_address and daynight_callback_address halt the host at battery_halt_limit enable_sbc_power, digitalWrite(PIPWR_EN,HIGH), disable commands do not turn off SBC power at this time Cmd 20 is for absorption time, check it with battery.
+(done) remove status bit 6 (report daynight state machine fail) (done) if manager resets application then clear enable_bm_callback_address and daynight_callback_address (done) remove shutdown_detect since the shutdown manager will be controling it halt the host at battery_halt_limit enable_sbc_power, digitalWrite(PIPWR_EN,HIGH), disable commands do not turn off SBC power at this time Cmd 20 is for absorption time, check it with battery.